aminomancer/uc.css.js/README.md

 #### [App Menu about:config Button](/JS/appMenuAboutConfigButton.uc.js):

 Adds an about:config shortcut button to the main app menu panel, under the built-in Settings button.
-It can open the built-in about:config page, or it can open the old-school about:config page with earthlng's [aboutconfig][] module. <details><summary>💬 <i><b>To use earthlng's about:config page with fx-autoconfig...</b></i></summary>
+It can open the built-in about:config page, or it can open the old-school about:config page with earthlng's [aboutconfig][] module. <details><summary>💬 **_To use earthlng's about:config page with fx-autoconfig..._**</summary>

 download ONLY the profile/chrome/utils/aboutconfig folder and place it inside your profile/chrome/resources folder.
 Then open `config.xhtml` and find & replace "userchromejs" with "userchrome" and save.
 Now `chrome://userchrome/content/aboutconfig/config.xhtml` should be the correct URL, and the script will find it there.
 If it's not present there or at `chrome://userchromejs/content/aboutconfig/config.xhtml` (the default if you only use earthlng's module without fx-autoconfig) or `chrome://userchromejs/content/aboutconfig/aboutconfig.xhtml`, (the default for xiaoxiaoflood's version) then the script will use the vanilla "about:config" URL instead.